-Contractor shall assure that the locations where services are provided under provisions of the MAWO are operated at all times in accordance with County community standards with regard to property maintenance and repair, graffiti abatement, refuse removal, fire safety, landscaping, and in full compliance with all applicable local laws, ordinances, and regulations relating to the property.
+Contractor shall assure that the locations where services are provided under provisions of the MAWO are operated at all times in accordance with County community standards with regard to property maintenance and repair, graffiti abatement, refuse removal, fire safety and landscaping.
+Contractor shall also assure that the location where services are provided under provisions of the MAWO are in full compliance with all applicable local laws, ordinances, and regulations relating to the property.
 County's periodic monitoring visits to Contractor's facilities shall include a review of compliance with the provisions of this Paragraph.